Aurimenas/Portfolio/README.md

 Visit your site on the browser and use it :) !

 # To-Dos
+To consider this app fully finished there are few minor details that need to be tweaked/optimised:
 - Update the purchase bussiness logic by using store's settings for tax/global sale rate
 - Further improve front-end responsive design
 - Implement a function on store's front page to allow users to filter products by their category
+- Improve user-experience by adding input error notifiers to every form (currently only at registration)